IP-POC/game-of-life/game-of-life/README.md

 3. Any live cell with two or three live neighbors lives on to the next generation.
 4. Any dead cell with exactly three live neighbors becomes a live cell.
 5. A cell’s neighbors are those cells which are horizontally, vertically or diagonally adjacent.
-Most cells will
+Most cells will have eight neighbors.
+Cells placed on the edge of the grid will have fewer.

 ## Features
   * Loop through states: updated state becomes initial state and recalculate